This is the featured image of the Get Creative Using Delay and Reverb Effects blog article.

 How to Get Creative with Your Delay and Reverb Effects

 As you can hear from the audio examples above, I purposefully left the synth arp unprocessed.
-While we can process it in various ways, the next trick I’ll show you is pretty interesting.
+While we can process it in various ways, the next trick I'll show you is pretty interesting.
 Similar effect units available can achieve a similar effect, but I chose SuperMassive by Valhalla this time.
-Let us place a new instance of it on the synth arp’s effect rack and look at its interface.
+Let us place a new instance on the synth arp's effect rack and look at its interface.

 There obviously aren't a lot of controls or parameters on the user interface.
 I opened the Mode menu so you could check out all the different modes.
 Each mode is distinct and has a variety of uses.
 While others offer lush and massive reverb effects, some are more delay-based.
 One of the most intriguing parameters is the Warp, which enables users to modify the delay lengths relative to the delay setting.
 Also, the Density parameter regulates how dense the echoes are as you turn the feedback parameter up.